microsoft/build-2025-devcenter/BuildLab/build-labI-nstructions.md

 3. Go to devportal.microsoft.com.
 From here click on ‘New Dev Box’ and follow the steps for Dev Box creation.

+# Part 8: Restore your dev box!
+*We can now complete step 8 in part 2 to restore your Dev Box!*
+1. Go to devportal.microsoft.com
+2. Select the Dev Box environment you wish to restore.
+3. Click on "Restore."
+4. Choose the desired [restore](#) point from the list of available **snapshots**.
+5. Confirm the restoration process.
+6. Once the restoration is complete, you will receive an email notification informing you that your Dev Box is restored and ready to use.

-# Part 8: BONUS: Monitoring your dev box with Azure Monitor
+# Part 9: BONUS: Monitoring your dev box with Azure Monitor